Wisdom Keepers ~

-Master Bevin Deiters will share her journey on how she sought treatment and eventually developed strategies for coping and ultimately thriving.
-She will discuss the different approaches she has taken to wrestle with a condition that, at times, can be very debilitating.
+Master Bevin Deiters powerfully shared her journey on how she sought treatment and eventually developed strategies for coping and ultimately thriving.
+She discussed the different approaches she has taken to wrestle with a condition that, at times, can be very debilitating.

 The ability to not make judgments about a person, place or situation is not an easy thing to let go of.
 When we were younger, judgments helped us to make sense of a sometimes confusing and scary world.
 However, the habit of judging can be detrimental in your adult life.

 Katie Sasso, a 7th-degree black belt, talked with us about her lessons and journey through the arduous path to non-judgment and shared anecdotes about what to do when those feelings arise.